 Got ripe bananas?
 Make banana bread.

 There’s nothing ultra glamorous about this recipe.
-You won’t find brown butter, chocolate chips or rum, it’s just your basic yet super moist and incredibly delicious, banana bread.
+You won’t find brown butter, chocolate chips or dark rum.
+This it’s just your basic recipe for a super moist and incredibly delicious banana bread.

 To Make This Classic Banana Bread Recipe You Will Need: